 Requests for extension to application process timescale

-The Company may request from the Authority an extension in timescales for providing an Offer to an Applicant under its Transmission Licence.
+The Company may request from the Authority an extension in timescales for providing an Offer to an Applicant under its ESO Licence.
 The STC allows The Company to agree alternative timescales for the provision of a TO Construction Offer from a TO.

 A TO may request from the Authority an extension in timescales for providing a TO Construction Offer under its Transmission Licence.
-Where a TO has been granted an extension by the Authority, The Company may need to separately request an extension in timescales for providing an Offer to an Applicant under its Transmission Licence.
+Where a TO has been granted an extension by the Authority, The Company may need to separately request an extension in timescales for providing an Offer to an Applicant under its ESO Licence.

 It may be necessary at any stage of the application process for an extension to the application timescales to be considered.
 Where a Party identifies the need for an extension in timescales then this shall initially be discussed by the Lead Person(s) .
 If the Lead Person(s) agrees that there is a need for an extension, The Company shall submit an application to the Authority for an extension in timescales.
 The Affected Parties shall provide any relevant information reasonably requested by The Company to enable The Company to make a timely submission for such an extension to the application timescales.